hacs/documentation/documentation/issues.md

 ## Examples of good issues

-_Good issues have to much text to extract it (some also have screenshots) but here is a few links:_
+_Good issues have too much text to extract it (some also have screenshots) but here is a few links:_

 - [https://github.com/custom-components/hacs/issues/452](https://github.com/custom-components/hacs/issues/452)
 - [https://github.com/custom-components/hacs/issues/470](https://github.com/custom-components/hacs/issues/470)